How to Seal Grout (and Why It’s Important)

 Sure, your grout was sealed when you first installed your tile, but did you know that you’re supposed to reseal grout?
-It’s true; grout sealing can erode away with harsh cleaners and hard scrubbing.
+It’s true.
+Grout sealant can erode away with harsh cleaners and hard scrubbing.
 In order to protect your grout, you need to maintain a good sealant.
-Check out the tips, tricks, and tools you need to make resealing your grout easy and affordable.
+Check out the tips, tricks, and tools you need to seal grout.

 Where & When to Reseal

 Tile in any part of the home may need to be resealed.
 From the kitchen to the bathroom to a tile entryway, it’s important to make sure tile seams are being protected.
 However, only cement-based grouts need resealing.
 Because this type of grout is porous, it can eventually wear down and develop stains over time.
 Ideally, cement-based grout should be resealed every six months to one year, though not all areas need it done this often.